oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 10. Optionally, you can also select a post-script, which will be executed post PDB creation.

-    On the same Storage Configuration page under the **Post Creation Scripts**  , click on  “Select from software library” radio button and click on the magnifier to choose the script.
+    On the same Storage Configuration page under the **Post Creation Scripts**  , click on  “Select from software library” checkbox and click on the magnifier to choose the script.
   ![](images/create-new-pdb-sql-script.png " ")

   In the dialog box that appears, type “**unlock**” and click on the magnifier. select the script '*Script to unlock account*' and click **select**